haozhanli000/CSC690-Final-project/README.md

 Haozhan Li(Only one)

 # Intro
-A note App which can add some note, and APP can create a acount that the data store on firebase.
+A Photonote App which can add some note, and APP can create a acount that the data store on firebase.

+Once the account create successful, and those info will send to firestore database

 # Install